drbig/snb/help.md

 	- <home>, <end> - move the cursor to beginning, end
 	- <cursor keys> - line-aware movement
 	- <enter> - finish editing
+- Command line
+	- Just run it with '-h' to get the list
+	- As well as the locale, so you may use a decent UTF-8 one
+	- Fixed-column mode can now be overridden
 - Configuration
 	- Most stuff can be configured by editing user.h
 		- You can adjust bullet glyphs there